Sharpe Ratio: Formula, Calculation and Importance

 Risk is a critical factor for investors to consider before making any investment decision.
 Apart from selecting an investment option that fits the risk profile, another important thing to consider is the reward you’re getting for the risk you are undertaking.
 The risk-reward ratio is a crucial factor to get the most out of your investments.
 The Sharpe Ratio is a mathematical formula that can help you in this regard.

-What is Sharpe Ratio and How It is Measured?
+What is Sharpe Ratio in Mutual Funds and How It is Measured?

 Developed by William F. Sharpe, the Sharpe Ratio measures the risk-adjusted returns of a portfolio.
 In simpler terms, the ratio signifies the return of a portfolio or a fund delivered per unit of risk undertaken.